Post Pension Protection Act for Plan Restatements

-This latest cycle demands that all Defined Contribution Plans be restated by July 31, 2022.
+This latest cycle demands that all Defined Benefit Plans be restated by March 31, 2025.

 The plan restatement process is the way that the IRS requires employers to keep pre-approved plan documents in compliance with legislative and regulatory changes.
 Because there have been so many changes in recent years it is important to review your plan documents to make sure they are complying with current rules.